Japan beats Puerto Rico, advances to next round of Premier12 | The Japan Times

 Soto took the loss after a five-inning start in which he gave up all four runs on four hits and a pair of walks while striking out six.

-Japan will meet Chinese Taipei at Taichung Intercontinental Baseball Stadium in their final opening-round game on Thursday.
+Japan will meet Taiwan at Taichung Intercontinental Baseball Stadium in their final opening-round game on Thursday.

 IN FIVE EASY PIECES WITH TAKE 5